Home

 This video explains more about turbinates and radiofrequency ablation:

-The good part of radiofrequency treatment of nasal turbinates is that minimal discomfort is generally experienced during the procedure, and there is no restriction in activity after treatment.
+The benefit of radiofrequency treatment of nasal turbinates is that minimal discomfort is generally experienced during the procedure, and there is no restriction in activity after treatment.
 So you can go to work in the same day.

 Just remember that you will experience nasal stuffiness for three to five days, and the healing process takes longer (one to three weeks) where scar tissue forms, causing the tissue to shrink to increase the airway space.